|Group:||Gundogs (Group 3)|

 |Phone:||0418 525 118|

-Background The Golden Retriever was first developed at the Scottish country estate of Lord Tweedmouth during the 1860s to assist in the retrieving of upland game and waterfowl.
-The English Kennel Club officially recognised the Golden Retriever as a breed in 1920.
-They were first imported and registered in Australia during the 1930s.
+The Golden Retriever was first developed in Scotland at the country estate of Lord Tweedmouth during the 1860’s.
+The aim was to create a dog better suited to the task of retrieving game from both water and land in marshy areas, through the structured breeding of water spaniels, setters and retrievers.
+They were officially recognised as a breed by the English Kennel Club in 1920 and were first imported and registered in Australia during the 1930’s.

 When considering a dog, please realise that you are taking it on for its lifetime.

 The average life span is 10 to 15 years.

 The Golden Retriever is an intelligent, active dog with a kindly expression and a gentle, affectionate nature.
 They should be calm and biddable and are eager to please.